After intense scandals, boards have a limited time to regain their composure and start rebuilding trust. This is certainly the case for Wells Fargo.

 Wells Fargo (and any board dealing with a broken trust) needs to drill down to the core emotions that caused the disconnect that led to the company to such poor decisions.

-We have determined five ways based on the Board Dynamics Process the board can act to get back on track and reconnect.
+We have determined five ways based on the EmC Strategy the board can act to get back on track and reconnect.